suryanarayanan-venkatesan/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-network-rate-limit.md

 Pod network rate limit:
 - Assess how well applications and services perform under constrained network bandwidth, helping identify potential bottlenecks and weaknesses.
 - Ensure that critical services receive the necessary network bandwidth allocation while non-essential services are appropriately limited to maintain overall system stability.
-- Evaluate the impact of network rate limits on security-related functions such as DDoS mitigation or intrusion detection, and assessing whether the system can withstand such scenarios.
+- Evaluate the impact of network rate limits on security-related functions, such as DDoS mitigation or intrusion detection, and assessing whether the system can withstand such scenarios.
 - Determine the optimal network bandwidth allocation for different pods and applications to effectively plan resource usage and accommodate growth without degradation in performance.

 :::info note